Tracardi/tracardi-remote-call/README.md

   "cookies": {
     "Cookie-Key": "Cookie value"
   },
-  "sslCheck": true
+  "sslCheck": true,
+  "body": {
+    "content": "{\"json\":1}",
+    "type": "application/json"
   }
+}
 ```

-This configuration defines API url as "http://loclhost:80/API".
+This configuration defines API url as POST "http://loclhost:80/API" with body `{"json":1}`.

-# Payload

-Payload for this plugin defines a JSON data to be sent.

-If user requires this payload to be sent with GET method than payload will be squashed to represent keys and values.
+If user requires the body to be sent with GET method than body will be squashed to represent keys and values.

 For example this JSON: